Caroline Bowen, A.M., Ph.D.

 - Be wary of hard-hitting marketing techniques, including free introductory offers, celebrity endorsement, and claims that their approach is like no other.

 - Be wary of cure-all, quick fix, and magic bullet claims.
-Suspect deception if a treatment is purported to address many different conditions (ADHD, autism, CAS, DLD, dyslexia…).
+Suspect deception if a treatment is purported to address many different conditions (ADHD, autism, CAS, developmental language disorder (DLD), dyslexia…).

 - Be wary of slick websites, glossy brochures, flashing brain diagrams, and fancy infographics.